 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 This informant questionnaire can be very useful in the screening and evaluation of dementia.
-When combined with cognitive tests such as the mini mental state examination (MMSE), an useful overview is obtained and hence sensitivity and specificity as a screening test can be improved A shortened 16 question form of the IQCODE has also been validated, and is shown here.
+When combined with cognitive tests such as the Mini Mental State Examination (MMSE), an useful overview is obtained and hence sensitivity and specificity as a screening test can be improved Validity within primary and secondary care settings has been tested.
+A shortened 16-question form of the IQCODE has also been validated and is shown here.